NBISweden/NBIS-support-framework/admin/TRAVELS.md

 University.
 This is a page most of the administration related to your employment including travels, vacation and many others are managed.
 Here, you can start an issue for each of your travel and upload your tickets to the respective issue.
-The system will them calculate the amount that you will get reimbursed and it will beautomatically sent to your financial administrator.
+The system will then calculate the amount that you will get reimbursed and it will be automatically sent to your financial administrator.
 However, you need to have a bit more information like the financial account number your employment is related to and so on.
 This you can obtain from your financial administrator in your local department.
 Below are the links for the